codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard copy.md

 toc: true
 ---

 View, monitor, and analyze deployments across your enterprise in the Applications dashboard.
-As a one-stop shop for Argo Rollouts and Argo CD, the Applications dashboard in Codefresh delivers on the challenge of keeping track of deployments, whatever the frequency and scale.
-A wide range of filters, enriched CI and CD information, provide full traceability and visibility to your deployments.
+As a one-stop shop for Argo Rollouts and Argo CD, the Applications dashboard in Codefresh delivers on the challenge of keeping track of your deployments, whatever the frequency and scale.
+A wide range of filters, progressive delivery views, and enriched CI and CD information, provide full traceability and visibility to your deployments.

 Here are some insights you can derive from the Applications dashboard:
 * Application